AnnieQiuuu/hw04-stylization/README.md

 ## 6. Interactivity
 - Fanart mode
-    - Press Space to change materials of Sun and Ground
+    - Press Space to change the materials of the Sun and the Ground

 | ![](./img/mode1.png) | ![](./img/mode2.png) |
 |:--:|:--:|
 |Mode 1|Mode 2|

-## 7. Extra Credit
+## 7. Extra
 - Moving Lights: Lights in the scene move subtly.
 - Moving Sun: The sun shifts its position over time to simulate sunrise.
-- Noise Shader: Incorporated a noise into shader for added texture effects for the sun.
+- Noise Shader: Incorporated a noise into the shader for added texture effects for the sun.
 ---
 ## Resources:
 1. Link to all reference videos: